 Tbilisi from above: Mtatsminda park and the Funicular

-Tbilisi is surrounded by mountains, which all make for stunning outlooks/great locations for power tripping all around the city.
+Tbilisi is surrounded by mountains, which makes for stunning outlooks/great locations for power tripping all around the city.
 There’s a couple of main sights that you can walk up to for free.
 One is Mtatsminda park, which houses a marginally run down theme park.
-Ignore the rusty creaks of the rides and the absolutely wretched music coming out of the tin can loudspeakers–the view of the city from there is the tits.
+Ignore the rusty creaks of the rides and the absolutely wretched music coming out of the tin can loudspeakers–the view of the city from there is incredible.

 This Georgian Orthodox cathedral is in the center of the city, and pretty hard to miss–we just kept walking towards the shiny golden roof (how’s that for pro navigation skillz?).
 The church is quite recent, having only been completed in 2004, and signifies the revival of Georgia’s spirituality after decades of oppression from the party people commonly known as the Soviets.

 It was actually kind of fascinating to see such a young church: most churches you see in this day and age are centuries old, classical, and often crumbling.
-All of the art inside is relatively recent, the oldest dating back a couple hundred years.
-It’s almost refreshing to see that spirituality is alive and well in places, and to see the art of icon painting is not dead.
+All of the art inside the church is relatively recent, the oldest dating back a couple hundred years.
+It’s refreshing to see that spirituality is alive and well and the art of icon painting is not dead.

 Entrance to the cathedral is free, just like all of the other cathedrals in Tbilisi.

 Note: Ladies, if you’re visiting, no bare shoulders or short shorts, and bring a scarf so that you can cover your head.
 They may let you in sans-head covering, but it’s quite disrespectful, and you’ll get lots of stink eyes and scowls.

 Prefer a more organized visit?
 Check out some of the best tours for Tbilisi and Georgia!